FabianSchubert/CoronaWebsite/README.md

 Hosting by Uni Frankfurt was discontinued after the end of the pandemic, but you can run the application locally by following these steps:

 * Clone the repository on your computer.
-* Download a backup of the health data: https://drive.google.com/file/d/13vcSJ4268LoEqjYUZjiMYkPxmXr-Dlw4/view?usp=sharing and extract the `dat` folder into the root folder of the repo.
+* Download a backup of the health data: https://drive.google.com/file/d/13vcSJ4268LoEqjYUZjiMYkPxmXr-Dlw4/view?usp=sharing and copy the `dat` folder into the root folder of the repo.
 * Run a local PHP server from the root folder.
 Under Linux, this would be done e.g. by
 ```console
 $ php -S localhost:8000